xuyanshi/xuyanshi.github.io/_posts/2023/2023-03-26-leetcode-weekly-contest-338.md

 ## Appendix

-The TLE test of Q3.
+One of the TLE test cases of Q3

 ```python
 nums = [244039287, 657055354, 564228458, 224511102, 132963090, 725715547, 707356217, 309056209, 677713694,